Ultraplot/ultraplot/docs/why.rst

 colorbar and legend labels from the metadata.
-For `~pint.Quantity` arrays (including `~pint.Quantity` those stored inside `~xarray.DataArray` containers), a unit string is generated from the `pint.Unit` according to the :rcraw:`unitformat` setting (note ultraplot also automatically calls `pint.UnitRegistry.setup_matplotlib` whenever a `~pint.Quantity` is used for *x* and *y* coordinates and removes the units from *z* coordinates to avoid the stripped-units warning message).
+For `~pint.Quantity` arrays (including `~pint.Quantity` those stored inside `~xarray.DataArray` containers), a unit string is generated from the `pint.Unit` according to the :rcraw:`unitformat` setting (note UltraPlot also automatically calls `pint.UnitRegistry.setup_matplotlib` whenever a `~pint.Quantity` is used for *x* and *y* coordinates and removes the units from *z* coordinates to avoid the stripped-units warning message).
 These features can be disabled by setting :rcraw:`autoformat` to ``False``